NathSeyi/Nath-s_portfolio/README.md

 Welcome to my data analytics portfolio.
 Here I showcase project using Excel, SQL, Power BI to extract insights from data.

 ## About Me
-I am a data analyst passionate about transforming raw data into meaningful insight that support business decision-making.
+I am a data analyst passionate about transforming raw data into meaningful insights that support data-driven decision-making.
+My work focuses on data cleaning, exploratory data analysis and building dashboards using Excel, SQL, and Power BI.

 ## Skills
 - Data Cleaning